 “The lack of demand among Malaysians for safety features is the main reason why many vehicles sold in the country do not meet international safety standards”

-(Just how many of the locally made cars had even passed the basic crash test with flying colors?
-If you know the answer, then you will know that we been screwed with unsafe cars for a very long time now but question is whose’ fault is it?
-Image source: http://news.carlist.my)
+(Just how many of the locally made cars had even passed the basic crash test with flying colours?
+If you know the answer, then you will know that we been screwed with unsafe cars for a very long time now but the question is who’s’ fault is it?
+Image source: Miros)

 Then I read this:-